 The Sacred Groves Bed and Breakfast received its business license in 2009.
 We are a little “Eco-retreat” inspired by our values of voluntary simplicity, sharing resources, and minimizing our impact.
 We welcome guests year-round.

-Our Guest Yurts are sweet, round free-standing yurt-cabins near the Round House that can sleep 2-4 (Moon Yurt has queen bed and couch that works well for one; Sun Yurt has a queen bed and a fold-down–foam on floor–couch that is double size).
-They are spacious, warm, light, have electricity and internet access via wifi, have electric heat and outlets.
+Our Guest Yurts are sweet, round free-standing yurt-cabins near the Round House that can sleep 2-4 (Moon Yurt has queen bed and couch that works well for one; Sun Yurt has a queen bed and a fold-down foam-on-floor couch that is double size).
+They are spacious, warm, light, internet access via wifi, have electric heat and outlets.
 The bathroom is a few steps away in the Round House–Moon Yurt is closer to the house than Sun Yurt.
 There are a few small kitchen appliances: coffee and/or tea maker, micro-wave, toaster oven, small refrigerator.

 When staying at Sacred Groves you will have access to wifi, forest trails, labyrinth in the woods, meadows, beautiful gardens, sunny deck space, trampoline and parking.
 “Forest Bathing” is encouraged!
 If you want to use the kitchen in the main house to prepare a meal, please arrange this with us so the kitchen will be clean and ready for you.
 Sometimes this may not be an option because of other activities in the main house.
 Children are welcome, and if you would like to bring your animal friend with you, please let us know.
 We have a cat and chickens.

 Note: several photos of the inside of our guest yurts are below, at the bottom of this page.